phantomics/april/README.md

 #(3 4 5)
 ```

-The * indicates a REPL prompt.
-The text below is the expression's output.
+As above, the * indicates a REPL prompt and the text below is the expression's output.

 The macro `(april-p)` will evaluate any APL string passed to it as the sole argument, returning the final result.
 Using `(april-p)` will also produce a printout of the output in APL's traditional array printing style, which appears before the actual output value.
 You can see above how the `3 4 5` is printed out before the value `#(3 4 5)`.
 APL-style printed arrays are easier to read than Lisp's style of printing arrays; APL can use a simpler style to express its output because it doesn't have as many different data types and structures as Lisp.